 Freshmen students who cannot attend an on-campus orientation program will have the opportunity to participate in an online orientation experience.

 - The online orientation is filled with valuable information about UTSA services, resources, academic policies and much more!

-- Online orientation will only become available in January, after all on-campus orientations are complete and prior to classes beginning for the Spring semester.
+- Online orientation will only become available, after all on-campus orientations are complete and prior to classes beginning for the Spring semester.

 - No exceptions will be made for completing online orientation prior to this time.

 - Students will register for the online orientation program in ASAP and complete the modules in Blackboard Learn.

-- The online orientation DOES NOT include academic advising therefore students must contact their academic advising center to schedule an advising appointment.
+- The online orientation DOES NOT include academic advising therefore students must contact their academic advising center to schedule and complete their required advising appointment.

-- Please note that course registration can only happen AFTER you successfully complete all online orientation modules and your orientation hold is lifted.
+- Please note that your advising appointment and course registration can only happen AFTER you successfully complete all online orientation modules and your orientation hold is lifted.

 UTSA’s Qualitative Literacy Program (QLP)